amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 Update the `DLL_Node` to make the `insert()` and `remove()` methods to be `synchronized` and re-run your tests.

-We expect that you will find thAe results to be disappointing.
+We expect that you will find these results to be disappointing.
 Review the `DLL_Node` APIs and specifications for the `synchronized` methods, and suggest an explanation for why this did not elminate the problem.